KhiemNC/CO3010_LAB3_ButtonsSwitches/README.md

 # MICROCONTROLLER - MICROPROCESSOR, LABORATORY 3

-This is the second lab to get familiar with Buttons & Switches through a big exercises focused on simulate a 2-WAYs-TRAFFIC-LIGHT.
+This is the third lab to get familiar with Buttons & Switches through a big exercises focused on simulate a 2-WAYs-TRAFFIC-LIGHT.

 ## 1. Schematic for this lab